The logo for Lawn.com.au

 Slugs and snails

-Farmer hand examines damaged beet leaves.
+farmer hand examines damaged beetroot leaves

 Slugs and snails chew on the foliage and the root itself.